 Call it practicality, call it greediness, call it what you want - it's human nature to want 'unlimited' anything if offered.
 But you should think genuinely about whether you really need it in a world where the likes of WhatsApp and Skype let you call and text for free over wi-fi or 4G.
 If you decide that a few thousand monthly minutes and texts should do you, then you could shave off some cash from your bill.

-The SIM-only deals on this page are checked regularly, so make sure you visit often if you want to get the most up-to-date information on the deals that are currently available!
+The SIM-only plans on this page are checked regularly, so make sure you visit often if you want to get the most up-to-date information on the plans that are currently available!